Ruzhitsa Wind Park

 Location

-Ruzhitsa wind park is in North-East Bulgaria, about 30 km away from the city of Shumen, in the villages of Krasen Dol, Ruzhutsa, Valnari, Hursovo, Tsurkvitsa, Kriva Reka and Nikola Kozlevo – Nikola Kozlevo municipality, and in the villages of Dolina, Lisi Vrаh and Lyatno – in Kaolinovo municipality, Shumen Province.
+Ruzhitsa wind park is in North-East Bulgaria, about 30 km away from the city of Shumen, in the villages of Krasen Dol, Ruzhutsa, Valnari, Hursovo, Tsurkvitsa, Kriva Reka – in Nikola Kozlevo municipality, and in the villages of Dolina, Lisi Vrаh and Lyatno – in Kaolinovo municipality, Shumen Province.

 Timeline